The following patent was granted by

 pertinent memory is used.

-(2.9) The rear face of the card 400 (see FIG. 3B)
+(2.9) The rear face of the

-card 400 if it is lost by a visitor and found by another
+can be used to return the card 400 if it is lost by a

 3.0) Visitor-Visa Automated Teller Machine (Kiosk)